cilium/tetragon/docs/content/en/docs/reference/tetragon-configuration.md

 {{< caution >}}
 Ensure that you have enough privileges to open the gRPC unix socket since it is restricted to privileged users only.
 {{< /caution >}}

+## Configure Tracing Policies location

+Tetragon daemon automatically loads [Tracing policies](/docs/concepts/tracing-policy) from the default `/etc/tetragon/tetragon.tp.d/` directory.
+Tracing policies can be organized in directories such: `/etc/tetragon/tetragon.tp.d/file-access`, `/etc/tetragon/tetragon.tp.d/network-access`, etc.

+The `--tracing-policy-dir` controlling setting can be used to change the default directory from where [Tracing policies](/docs/concepts/tracing-policy) are loaded.

+The `--tracing-policy` controlling setting can be used to specify the path of one tracing policy to load.